 Syllogism

-Direction: In the following question, one or two statement(s) is/are given followed by two Conclusions/assumptions, I and II.
-You have to consider the statement to be true, even if it seems to be at variance from commonly known facts.
-You are to decide which of the given conclusions/assumptions can definitely be drawn from the given statement.
-Indicate your answer.
+Direction: One/two statements are given followed by four conclusions I, II, III and IV.
+You have to consider the two statements to be true even if they seem to be at variance from commonly known facts.
+You have to decide which of the given conclusions, if any, follow from the given statement.

 1. Statements: